If you want to have a dog that is playful and extremely cute, the Labradoodle designer breed might be just the dog you were looking for.

 In theory, a hybrid such as a Labradoodle should represent a genetic advancement from both parent breeds.
 Meaning, it should be very healthy.

-However, both breeds have their specific health issues that can be passed onto their offspring.
+However, both breeds have specific health issues that can be passed onto their offspring.
 The illnesses and health conditions you should be aware of include the following:

 - Hip and elbow dysplasia